-Federal Work-Study is a program that provides part-time jobs for college students with financial need.
-It allows them to earn extra money to pay for education expenses.
+Federal Work-Study allows students with financial need to secure part-time employment to help them to earn extra money to pay for education expenses.
 Work-study encourages community service work and work related to the student’s course of academic study.
-The program is administered by participating schools, so check with your school’s financial aid office to find out if your school participates.
+The program is administered by participating schools, so students can check with their school’s financial aid office to find out if the school participates.

-Jobs are typically available both on- and off-campus.
-If you work off campus, you’ll most likely work for a private for-profit or nonprofit organization or a government agency.
-The work you do must be in the public
+As noted earlier, jobs are available both on- and off-campus.
+Those working off campus, will most likely work for a private for-profit or nonprofit organization or a government agency.
+The work must be in the public

 Who Is Eligible for Work-Study?

-Several factors determine your work-study program eligibility, including your family’s income and your enrollment status.
-Your school’s financial aid budget will also factor into your overall financial aid award.
+Several factors determine a student’s work-study program eligibility, including their family’s income and enrollment status.
+The school’s financial aid budget will also factor into a student’s overall financial aid award.

 Not all schools participate in the federal work-study program.
-According to the U.S. Department of Education, about 3,400 schools participate in the program.
+There are about 3,400 schools participating in the program.

-To apply for work-study, you must fill out the Free Application for Federal Student Aid (FAFSA®).
-As you fill out the FAFSA, you’ll need to indicate you would like to be considered for work-study.
-Selecting this option doesn’t automatically mean you will receive work-study as part of your financial aid package.
+To apply for work-study, students must fill out the Free Application for Federal Student Aid (FAFSA®).
+As a student fills out the FAFSA, they’ll need to indicate that they would like to be considered for work-study.
+Selecting this option doesn’t automatically mean that the student will receive work-study as part of their financial aid package.

-If you are interested in receiving work-study, you might want to file your FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.
+If interested in receiving work-study, students might want to file their FAFSA as early as possible, since aid is often determined on a first-come, first-served basis.

-Your work-study allocation will be included as a part of your financial aid award.
-Your work-study allotment will depend on a few factors , including when you apply, your level of financial need, and the school’s funding level.
+If a student receives work-study, their allocation will be included as a part of the financial aid award.
+A student’s work-study allotment will depend on a few factors , including when they apply, their level of financial need, and the school’s funding level.

-If you are awarded work-study as part of your financial aid offer, you are not required to accept it.
+If awarded work-study as part of a financial aid offer, students are not required to accept it.
 For many students, it makes sense to participate in the work-study program, especially if it means lessening the financial burden of attending school and taking out fewer student loans.

-Even if you’ve been awarded work-study, you may still have to apply for and secure your own employment—not every school will assign you a job at the same time you receive your financial aid award.
+After being awarded work-study, students may still have to apply for and secure their own employment—not every school will assign a job at the same time as they offer the financial aid award.

-While your aid award may list a specific amount for work-study, that doesn’t mean you’ll receive the entire amount, either.
-You may still need to find a job that allows you to work enough hours to earn that much money.
+While an aid award may list a specific amount for work-study, that doesn’t mean the student will receive the entire amount, either.
+Students may still need to find a job that allows them to work enough hours to earn that much money.

-If you receive a work-study allocation as part of your financial aid award and are able to secure a job that meets the program requirements, you’ll earn at least the federal minimum wage (if not more, depending on your state’s minimum wage).
-You’ll earn the money in the form of a standard paycheck , usually bi-weekly or weekly—and universities must pay students monthly at the very least.
+Students who receive a work-study allocation as part of their financial aid award and are able to secure a job that meets the program requirements, will earn at least the federal minimum wage (if not more, depending on the state’s minimum wage).
+Money will generally be earned in a standard paycheck—and universities must pay students monthly at the very least.

 Since tuition bills are usually due at the beginning of the semester, work-study funds typically aren’t applied directly to tuition bills.
-How you use your work-study funds is up to you—you may want to pay for things like living expenses, books, or transportation costs.
+Students can use their own discretion to decide what to use their work-study funds for—some may want to pay for things like living expenses, books, or transportation costs.

-The money you earn through the work-study program will still be subject to state and federal income taxes.
-If you’re concerned that earning money through the work-study program will affect your eligibility for other types of financial aid in future years—cross that stressor off your list.
+The money earned through the work-study program will still be subject to state and federal income taxes.
+Students who are concerned that earning money through the work-study program will affect their eligibility for other types of financial aid in future years can cross that stressor off their list.

-One perk of the work-study program is that your earnings won’t count against you when you fill out the FAFSA form.
+One perk of the work-study program is that earnings won’t count toward income totals when filling out the FAFSA form.
 Earnings through the program are backed off the FAFSA, so they shouldn’t jeopardize any future financial aid awards.

-When you file your FAFSA every year, you will want to clearly indicate that you are still interested in receiving work-study as a portion of your financial aid package.
-You are not guaranteed work-study each year.
+When filing the FAFSA every year, clearly indicate continued interest in receiving work-study as part of the financial aid package.
+Students are not guaranteed work-study each year.

 How Do I Find a Work-Study Job?

-After you are awarded work-study, you may be matched with a job by your school or you may have to apply for and secure employment.
+Some schools may match work-study students with a job or students may have to apply for and secure employment on their own.
 Many work-study jobs can be found on campus, and a lot of schools have online portals where students can look for and apply to work-study jobs.

 What Can I Do If I Don’t Qualify for Work-Study?

 One option could be to get a part-time job that isn’t part of the work-study program.
-Most college towns have plenty of coffee shops and restaurants that are looking for part-time or seasonal employees.
-Managers or owners may be willing to work with you to build your work schedule around your class schedule.
+College towns usually have plenty of coffee shops and restaurants that are looking for part-time or seasonal employees.
+Managers or owners may be willing to work with student-employees to build their work schedule around classes.

-If you aren’t interested in formal employment, you could try something more flexible, like offering your services as a babysitter.
+Those who aren’t interested in formal employment could try something more flexible, like babysitting.
 The work is usually flexible, and if you’re watching the kids in the evening while the parents enjoy a night on the town, you could have a bit of time to do some homework or assigned reading after you’ve put them to bed.

-Any money you earn outside of the work-study program will be reflected in your income when you file your FAFSA the following year and could affect your eligibility for aid .
+Any money earned outside of the work-study program will be reflected as income when filing the FAFSA the following year and could affect eligibility for aid .

-But more and more private lenders are offering protections to their borrowers, including SoFi.
-If you unexpectedly lose your job through no fault of your own, you could qualify for SoFi’s unemployment protection, which allows you to temporarily pause your payments.
+Some private lenders may offer some protections to their borrowers, including SoFi.
+Those who unexpectedly lose their job through no fault of their own, may qualify for SoFi’s unemployment protection, which allows borrowers to temporarily pause payments.